Diversity & Inclusion Director EMEA – Hacinta Naidoo

 The whole experience from being fetched from my door to watching a match in centre court… super memorable moment.

-What advice would you give to anyone ?
+What advice would you give to anyone interested in the same profession?

 In the UK, it’s easier for the younger generation to get into any profession.
 If they have a passion and work hard for it.
 I know depending on your background this may seem impossible I’m not naïve to understand how the system works, but there are MORE opportunities for you than ever before.